skidoodle/s3count/README.md

 # S3Count

-An Express.js app that counts the amount of objects and the size that have been used in any S3 compatible solution.
+An Express.js app that counts the amount of objects and the size that have been used in any S3 compatible service.

 ## Installation